Learn the advanced hunting query language

 Use sample queries

 The Get started section provides a few simple queries using commonly used operators.
 Try running these queries and making small modifications to them.

 Access query language documentation

 For more information on Kusto query language and supported operators, see Kusto query language documentation.

 Some tables in this article might not be available in Microsoft Defender for Endpoint.
-Turn on Microsoft 365 Defender to hunt for threats using more data sources.
-You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft 365 Defender by following the steps in Migrate advanced hunting queries from Microsoft Defender for Endpoint.
+Turn on Microsoft Defender XDR to hunt for threats using more data sources.
+You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft Defender XDR by following the steps in Migrate advanced hunting queries from Microsoft Defender for Endpoint.